 We are also able to use these sensors in washrooms to provide feedback and alerts if replenishment of products is required, or increased cleaning is required.

 Another manual cleaning task is manually completing and signing the cleaning attendance inspection sheets at the start of the cleaner’s working shift.
 This is then used as a verification of service.

-These wireless sensors now allow you to automate this process completely and run monthly or quarterly reports based on the cleaner simply clicking an attendance button.
+These wireless sensors now allow you to automate this process completely and run monthly or quarterly reports based on the cleaner by simply clicking an attendance button.

-These are just three examples of the FM related responsibilities that could be automated by wireless sensors to create a much more efficient, sustainable and healthier workplace.
+These are just three examples of the FM-related responsibilities that could be automated by wireless sensors to create a much more efficient, sustainable, and healthier workplace.
 Due to the versatility of DT sensors, we are confident that we will discover and share many more in the years to come.

 Follow this blog for a peek of our future!